robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/algorithmic-problems.md

 Backtracking is a general algorithm for finding solutions to some computational problems, notably constrant satisfaction problems, that incrementally builds candidates to the solutions, and abandons a candidate ("backtracks") as soon as it determines that the candidate cannot possibly be completed to a valid solution.
 ## Examples
 [Generate Valid Parentheses](/computer-science/algorithms-and-data-structures/algorithmic-problems/generate-valid-parentheses) - For a number `n`, generate all combinations of well-formed parentheses.

+# Sliding Window Technique
+A computational technique which aims to reduce the use of a nested loop and replace it with a single loop (thereby reducing time complexity).

+## When to use it
+For finding subarrays in an array that satisfies given conditions.

+## Examples